tud-ise/Wellbeing_SoSe2022/Exercises/Exercise 1/Exercise_1.md

 ![Illustration of the Logical Operators](./MD_IMG/transform-logical.png)

+### Exercise Block

 ## R Functions

 In the following we will look at some of the standard R functions that can be used and that make up the language in the first place.
-Each function can be called in the documentation (even if it was inserted via a library).
-Just call the command help(Fct-Name) (just type it into the console).
+Each function can be called in the documentation (even if it was inserted via a library - more to that later).
+Just call the command `help(fct-name)` (just type it into the console).
 There you get a first overview about the function and its parameters.

 ``` r
 help(seq)